 When slavery was legal, its proponents often justified it with the Bible; specifically, a verse that tells servants to obey their masters.
 There were also a lot of verses that abolitionists could and did use to argue against slavery.
-But you wouldn’t find those in the heavily-reacted “Slave Bible.”
+But you wouldn’t find those in the heavily-redacted “Slave Bible.”

 Most of the Old Testament is missing, and only about half of the New Testament remains.
 The reason?
 So that the enslaved Africans in the Caribbean islands of Jamaica, Barbados and Antigua couldn’t read or be read anything that might incite them to rebel.

 The Slave Bible was actually titled Parts of the Holy Bible, selected for the use of the Negro Slaves, in the British West-India Islands.